Individual Shrinkage for Random Effects: Empirical Applications

+\textbf{Estimation and Policy Implications:} We investigate whether the differences between IW and Efron matter for estimation and policy.
+Suppose a counselor advises applicants whether to avoid sending applications to firms identified as highly discriminatory or discriminatory according to a contact gap threshold, say 0.05 or 0.
+We thus compute $\widehat{\text{Prob}}\left(\hat{Y}^k_{i,T}>0.05\right)$ and $\widehat{\text{Prob}}\left(\hat{Y}^k_{i,T}>0\right)$ at $T=5$, for $k \in \{\text{Efron, IW-MR}\}$.\footnote{These probabilities are calculated from one-period-ahead forecasts at $T=5$ of contact gaps based on in-sample data from all five waves.} We find that the probability of classifying a firm as highly discriminatory (discriminatory) is 4.29\% (64.29\%) for IW versus 1.43\% (60\%) for Efron, suggesting higher discrimination and thus implying different policy conclusions.

-We then consider the forecasting performance of IW relative to that of \cite{efron2016empirical}'s (henceforth Efron) and James-Stein's (henceforth JS) approaches.
-For each wave $T= 3, 4$, we produce individual one-step-ahead forecasts of contact gaps by the following methods: TS, which uses the time-series mean at time $T$; Pool, which uses the pooled mean at time $T$; the feasible rule IW-MR from Section \ref{FeasibleIW} and JS as in equation (\ref{JS:feasible}).
-For \cite{efron2016empirical}, we obtain individual forecasts by the Empirical Bayes posterior mean estimates.\footnote{We use the code provided by \cite{kline2022systemic} that produces Figure A13 in their paper, where they assess the out-of-sample predictive power of the posterior means.
-We adapt the code to use data from waves $1, .., T$ to produce the forecast at $T= 3, 4$.} We then compare the individual out-of-sample forecasts from each method $k$, $\{\hat{y}^k_{i,T}\}$ to the actual realizations $\{{y}_{i,T+1}\}$, for the waves $4,5$.
+\textbf{Forecasting:} We next compare the forecasting performance of several rules in this setting.
+For each wave $T= 3, 4$, we produce one-step-ahead forecasts of (unstudentized) contact gaps for each firm using TS, the time-series mean of contact gaps at $T$; Pool, the pooled mean at $T$; IW-MR; JS; and Efron, obtaining forecasts as posterior mean estimates of the RE.\footnote{We adapt the code of \cite{kline2022systemic}, used to produce their Figure A13 for assessing the out-of-sample forecast accuracy of posterior means, to produce forecasts at $T= 3, 4$ using data from waves $1, \ldots, T$.} We compare the out-of-sample forecasts from each method $k$, $\{\hat{Y}^k_{i,T}\}$, to the actual realizations $\{Y_{i,T+1}\}$, for waves $4, 5$.
+For each forecasting method $k$ and each firm $i$, the MSFE over the out-of-sample period is $ \mathrm{MSFE}(k,i)=\frac{1}{2}\sum_{T=3}^{4} (Y_{i,T+1}-\hat{Y}^k_{i,T})^{2}.$